DOGS

 Teddy

 When we lived in the Bahamas we wanted to get a dog from the local SPCA.
 We were somewhat bemused when a (dog) social worker came to inspect our house, interview us to see if we would be suitable parents and where we planned to keep her.
 I spent long hours training our dog whom we entered in the local dog show.
 The Bahamas was very English and so were their thoroughbred dogs. with names like Sir Reginald and Lord Something or other.
 Our dog was in the Potcake class a local breed and her name stood out from all the others - Chewy.
-Eitan had to hide when she had to do her 2-minute sit as we knew she would just get up and run towards him.
+Eitan had to hide when she had to do her 2 minute sit as we knew she would just get up and run towards him.
 Chewy was forever digging under the fence and escaping.
-That's how we found out about her phenominal running ability.
+That's how we found out about her phenomenal running ability.
 She would run next to me while I was on the vespa and fly like the wind.
 People would stop to watch this thing of beauty.
 Afterwards she would have blisters on her feet but loved to run.
 That was also her downfall because she escaped, chased a car and was run over.

 Tuey was with us for only a little while and we found her a suitable home when we left Nassau with the son of a local worker who loved dogs but could never dream of owning one.